 - 5. When driving a car, all passengers have to wear a seatbelt.
 In Hawaii, children 4 years old and younger are required to use child car seats.
-No use of electronic devices, including smartphones for texting or messaging while driving. - Shoplifting is a crime.
+No use of electronic devices, including smartphones for texting or messaging while driving. - 6.
+Shoplifting is a crime.
 Taking items from a shop without paying for them is considered a serious offense and may result in jail and heavy fines. - 7.
 It is illegal to ride bicycles, skateboards, rollerblades, etc. on the sidewalks in Waikiki and downtown.
-Please observe the school's building "No Parking" signs for bicycles or mopeds, which are posted on the back side of the building by the small lot just off Makaloa Street.
+Please observe the school's building "No Parking" signs for bicycles or mopeds.
 Mopeds or bicycles that are parked in the "No Parking" area will be towed.
-Do not park mopeds around the mailboxes.
+Do not park bicycles/mopeds around mailboxes/traffic signs.